santakaveli/super-privacy-list/README.md

    - ungoogled-chromium | Open Source.
 Its name says it all.
  - Extensions
    - ClearURLs | Removes source identifiers / trackers from links.
-   - LocalCDN | Emulates / reduces big CDNs calls from high enterprises in websites.
+   - LocalCDN / Decentraleyes | Emulates / reduces big CDNs calls from high enterprises in websites.